sachsom95/todo_plus/extension/README.md

 - Clone the repository
 - cd into extension folder
+- Add a typescript file api.ts in src folder. api.ts should contain all the details for firebase config as mentioned in api.ts.example in the src folder
-- run the following commands on the terminal
+- Run the following commands on the terminal
 ```
 yarn install
 yarn watch